Opiate Drugs - Opioids vs Opiates – What’s The Difference?

 Community Opiate Detox

 If you are undergoing a community detox, it is helpful to engage in community therapy or self-help groups such as Narcotics Anonymous or SMART Recovery.
-Your local drug and alcohol team will also be able to provide groups and keywork sessions also.
-Moral support can go along the way in encouraging you through the worst of the psychological symptoms associated with withdrawal and help prevent relapse.
+Your local drug and alcohol team will also be able to provide groups and keywork sessions.
+Moral support can go a long way in encouraging you through the worst of the psychological symptoms associated with withdrawal and help prevent relapse.

 Private Drug Rehab – Medical Opiate Detox